 Here is how to make and bake these maple oatmeal chocolate chip cookies.
 You will need two trays lined with parchment paper, three mixing bowls, a spatula, a whisk, and a standard ice cream scoop.

 Step 1 – Prep.
-Melt the butter.
-Allow it to cool as you prep the rest of your ingredients.
+Measure the ingredients and melt the butter.
 Remove the egg and maple syrup from the fridge and allow to come to room temperature.

 Step 2 – Mix dry ingredients.
-In a medium bowl, add in flour, oats, cinnamon, baking soda, baking powder, and salt.
+In a medium bowl, add in the dry ingredients; all-purpose flour, rolled oats, cinnamon, salt, baking soda, and baking powder.

 Step 3 – Mix wet ingredients.
-In a medium bowl, add in butter and brown sugar.
+In a medium bowl, add in the melted and slightly cooled butter and brown sugar.
 Whisk together.

 Step 4 – Mix in egg and maple syrup.
-Add in the egg and whisk well.
-Then add in the maple syrup and continue whisking until smooth.
+Add in the egg and vanilla and whisk for 2-3 minutes until lighter in colour and air bubbles form.
+Adding air into the mixture is important, so make sure to whisk well.
+Then add in the maple syrup and continue whisking until all smooth.

 Step 5 – Add in dry ingredients.
-Mix until a soft cookie dough forms.
-Don’t overmix!
+Stir together until a soft cookie dough forms.
+Once there are no flour streaks, stop mixing.

 Step 6 – Mix in add-ins.
-Toss in the chocolate chips and mix a few more times.
-The dough should be sticky, but able to scoop.
+Add in the chocolate chips and mix in a few times.
+The dough will be sticky, but scoop-able.

 Expert Baking Tips